facebook/react/docs/_posts/2017-07-26-error-handling-in-react-16.md

 React 15 included a very limited support for error boundaries under a different method name: `unstable_handleError`.
 This method no longer works, and you will need to change it to `componentDidCatch` in your code starting from the first 16 beta release.

-For this change, we've provided [a codemod](https://github.com/reactjs/react-codemod#error-boundaries) to automatically migrate your code.
+For this change, we’ve provided [a codemod](https://github.com/reactjs/react-codemod#error-boundaries) to automatically migrate your code.